ultrasoundlabs/untron-v2/README.md

 # untron-v2
 Efficiency-centric alternative to Untron V1, a P2P swapper from Tron

+## Overview

+Untron V2 is a B2B P2P marketplace for exchanging USDT on Tron Network into EVM networks, [inspired by ZKP2P](https://zkp2p.xyz).
+Ethereum-based projects, such as wallets, who are willing to enable Tron USDT deposits, can integrate Untron V2 and create swap orders on behalf of their users.

+The primary difference between Untron V1 and Untron V2 is the introduction of claims architecture.
+In short, V2 requires each LP to actively listen for orders and deposits using the relayer software (e.g. run on a VPS).
+V1, in turn, relied on the ZKP relayer as the only source of truth, which allowed all LPs to passively act as liquidity providers and just rebalance liquidity between chains when needed (similar to ZKP2P).

+Even though this makes liquidity provision more complex and thus less attractive, it allows for a more fast and liquidity-efficient resolution of orders with no need for ZKPs for every order.
+In Untron V2, the ZK engine is only used for order disputes.
+V2 is also written in Vyper, unlike V1, which was written in Solidity.
+Everything else is roughly speaking the same.

+## Claims Architecture

+Each order has two claims:
+- creatorClaim: Amount the Order Creator claims to have sent in Tron USDT
+- lpClaim: Amount the LP claims to have received in Tron USDT

+Claims can be updated independently by each party up to the original order amount.
+Orders close automatically when claims match, avoiding the need for ZKPs.

+If claims don't match:
+1. Either party can submit a ZK proof after order expiration
+2. Parties can continue updating claims until agreement

+On order closure (via matching claims or ZK proof):
+- surrenderAmount = min(creatorClaim, lpClaim) sent to beneficiary
+- reimbursementAmount = unused liquidity returned to LP
+- Order marked closed and receiver freed

+This enables efficient resolution for cooperative parties while maintaining security through Untron's ZK engine when needed.

+_This entire section just read was written by an AI but it's fully correct I swear — Alex Hook_

+## Visual Overview

 ```mermaid
 flowchart TD
     Start([Start]) --> CreateOrder[Order Creator creates order]